nhenninger/BrowserAddons/README.md

 A JavaScript and jQuery practice quiz.
 Written as a study aid using the same lesson data as ShinkeiSuijaku.
 Available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/genkishiken).

+## Macchi3

+(マッチ3 - Match 3)

+A basic match 3 study game using the same lesson data as GenkiShiken and ShinkeiSuijaku.
+In development.

 ## JishoSeibiki

 (辞書正引き - "dictionary lookup") [Apologies if this is grammatically incorrect.
 Please PR, and I will fix it!]